spinradd/crypto-tracking-and-reporting/README.md

 ### Purpose
 This sheet was made to help make organizing your taxes easier.
 As crypto is normally bought and sold in fractional amounts, I found it difficult to keep track of what my gain/loss really was.
 For example, a large bought quantity of crypto is sold over multiple dates at multiple prices.
-Not to mention some sales would be long or short depending on when a specific quantity of crypto was aquired.
+Not to mention some sales would be long or short depending on when a specific quantity of crypto was acquired.

 Rather than spend days every tax season trying to keep my head above water, I developed this application.
 As it is a VBA application, it has its limits.
 Therefore, this program can be best utilized by the amatuer investor.